pengeler/projects/README.md

 The finite difference simulation is performed in real time on an RTX 3080, and in operation the system performs well over 10^10 single site updates per second.

-This system is an exhibit part of the "Wellen - Tauch ein!" exhibition from FocusTerra, which has since also been shown in the Seemuseum Kreuzlingen, and is currently in the HNF Paderborn.
+This system is part of FocusTerra's touring "Wellen - Tauch ein!" exhibition, which has been shown at Seemuseum Kreuzlingen and HNF Paderborn, and is currently (since 2025) at the Carl Bosch Museum Heidelberg.

 More in-depth information can be found in the linked gitlab's README.md, and an impression of the final device is shown below.